Docgate Journal

 Why Docgate Matters

-The real problem with official documents is not the language.
+The real problem with important documents is not the language.
 It is the gap between receiving one and knowing what to do next.

 UK Home Office Letters Explained: What Immigrants Actually Need to Know